There are currently no products in the cart.

-Caffeine is by far the most popular ergogenic aid and is featured in thousands of different pre-workout supplements.
+Caffeine is by far the most popular ergogenic aid and is featured in hundreds of different pre-workout supplements.
 At healthy doses, it can be safely used in all sports.

-Ergogenic aids can also be used to stimulate other bodily functions as well.
-Supplements like creatine and Beta-Alanine (BA) can increase the energy supply within our muscles, neutralize lactic acid buildup, and deliver more oxygen to our muscles.
-All of which helps to improve athletic performance both in the gym and on the field.
-Creatine and BA are safe to use when recommended dosages are followed and are WADA and USADA approved.
+All of which can help to improve athletic performance both in the gym and on the field.
+Supplements like creatine and beta-alanine are safe to use when recommended dosages are followed and are WADA and USADA approved.

 8. Take Supplements that Promote Muscle Protein Synthesis

-Other types of ergogenic aids help to improve athletic performance by increasing your ability to build muscle.
-While anabolic steroids are incredibly effective at promoting muscle growth, there are also plenty of health risks associated with them and as a consequence, they are banned by WADA and USADA for use in sports.
+Other types of ergogenic aids help to improve athletic performance by increasing your ability to build size and strength.
+While things like anabolic steroids are incredibly effective at promoting muscle growth, they also come along with plenty of health risks, which is one of the reasons they’re banned by WADA and USADA.

 Proven positive effects on building muscle, increasing strength, and improving endurance.Build Muscle

-In basic terms, supplements like HICA work by activating a series of signaling pathways within the body that increase muscle protein synthesis.
+In basic terms, supplements like HICA and phosphatidic acid work by activating a series of signaling pathways within the body that help to increase muscle protein synthesis.
 Over time, when combined with resistance exercise, elevated levels of MPS lead to gains in muscle size and strength.

 9. Take Supplements that Promote Recovery

-Resistance training can be an effective mean of improving your athletic capabilities, but it can also lead to losses in muscle mass and strength when your body is over stressed.
-Intense exercise can cause breakdowns in muscle tissue leading to recovery and performance issues when your body does not have the nutrients it needs.
+Resistance training can be an effective mean of improving your athletic capabilities, but it can also cause breakdowns in muscle tissue, leading to recovery and performance issues when your body doesn’t have the nutrients it needs.

-Luckily there are a number of safe and non-banned supplements that can help you to recover more quickly from intense physical stress.
-Amino acids are the building blocks of muscle and when supplemented in your diet, can be an incredibly effective means of attenuating muscle loss and promoting recovery following a workout.
+Luckily there are a number of safe and non-banned supplements that can help you to recover more quickly from exercise-induced muscle damage.
+Amino acids are the building blocks of your muscles and taking supplements like BCAAs, can be an incredibly effective means of attenuating muscle loss and promoting recovery following a workout.

 Here are a few different amino acids that are commonly taken by athletes to promote muscle recovery and peak performance: